 All HSBC principal cardholders are eligible for a complimentary Entertainer membership.
-One possible strategy is to apply for a HSBC Revolution card – not only will you get the Entertainer app, you’ll enjoy an uncapped 2 miles per dollar on dining, when paid through contactless payments. .
+One possible strategy is to apply for a HSBC Revolution card – not only will you get the Entertainer app, you’ll now enjoy 4 miles per dollar on dining, when paid through contactless payments. .

 Get up to 50% off dining with American Express Love Dining